LuqmanSatrio/WetterApp-React-/README.md

 # Description

-You have to put in the location in english and click the search button instead of pressing enter.
+You have to put in the location in **english** and **click** the search button instead of pressing enter.

 The App still has many buggs that's not fixed yet.
 The following still needs to be fixed:

-1. If you type in a term which has no picture in the database the following will appear:
+1. If you type in a term in which there is no picture in the database the following will appear:
 ![alt text](https://raw.github.com/LuqmanSatrio/WetterApp-React-/master/Buggs-Screenshot/unhandledPictureError.png)

+2. If you type in a location where there is no weather data the data might not be updated although the picture might.

+# Built with

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+* https://pixabay.com/ for the background image
+* https://openweathermap.org/api for the weather data
+* The searchbar is bootstrapped: https://bootsnipp.com/snippets/featured/bootstrap-4-search-bar

+# Author

+Luqman Satrio Wicaksoono